meerita/avuik/README.md

 Any donation will be really welcome (paypal: dlafuente@gmail.com), it will help to buy the devices to test the artwork until they're correctomundo.

-I also can design/prototype your future app.
+I also can design/prototype your future app.g

 Have a lot of fun and profit.
 Don't hesitate to contact me to show your finished artwork.
 I would love to see the results.